Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 {{% alert title="Note" color="primary" %}} Usage of the MTLS Listener embedded on the API-gateway configuration would require each customer to build their own Docker images, as the container maturity level does not allow us to externalize certificates.{{% /alert %}}

-### Cloud Entity MTLS
+### Cloudentity MTLS

-Cloud Entity supports the MTLS and the root CA must be added in the component.
+Cloudentity supports the MTLS and the root CA must be added in the component.

 ## Setup the solution for MTLS with test certificates